-- Covered Up: "Hallelujah" (from Various Positions), notably; "Suzanne" (from Songs Of Leonard Cohen), "Bird on the Wire" (Songs From A Room) are also popular choices.
+- "Hallelujah" (from Various Positions), notably; "Suzanne" (from Songs of Leonard Cohen), "Bird on the Wire" (Songs from a Room) are also popular choices.

 - Nightmare Fuel: Cohen actually managed to make folk music disturbing on Songs of Love and Hate.
 The suicidal self-loathing lyrics from Dress Rehearsal Rag are horrifying together with the stressful, endlessly repeating melody (the only "breaks" are the chorus).
 Even worse - Cohen was feeling like that at the time.
 And then we have the darkly comical Diamonds in the Mine where the vocals get increasingly unhinged as the song progresses, and by the end it's pretty much angry screaming.
 Both are listed under Sanity Slippage Song on the main page for good reason.